SnigdhaAthaiya/DFAS/README.md

  ## Downloading and Building the Tool

  The tool is a Maven Project.
-It can be built using the command-line or can be imported as an Eclipse project, and them built using the Maven tool in Eclipse.
-For both the methods, Maven should be installed on your system.
+It can be built using the command-line or can be imported as an Eclipse project, and then built using the Maven tool in Eclipse.
+For both the methods, [Maven](https://maven.apache.org/install.html) should be installed on your system.
+To begin with, clone the tool or download the source.
+We will call the directory *DFAS\AsyncDataAnalyzer\AsyncDataAnayzer* as the root directory.

  ### Building the Tool Using Command-Line

- To build the tool using command-line, you for
+ To build the tool using command-line, go to folder `DFAS -> AsyncDataAnalyzer -> AsyncDataAnalyzer` and run `mvn clean install`.
+This will download all the necessary libraries automatically and create a folder *target* in the root directory.

+ ### Building the Tool Using Eclipse

+ Import the tool in Eclipse using `Right-Click -> Import -> Maven -> Existing Maven Projects` and selecting the downloaded *DFAS* as the root directory.
+Eclipse will detect the project and the *pom.xml* file.
+Click on **Finish**.
+Then, right-click on the *pom.xml* file, select `Run As -> Maven build`.
+A new dialog box will open for a new run configuration.
+Enter **clean install** in the Goals field and click on **Run**.
+Maven will download the dependencies and create the *target* folder in the root directory.

+ ### *target* Folder Structure

+ Besides generated sources and other Maven artifacts, the *target* folder has four important items.
+The *models* directory, the *dat* directory, the runnable jar file `DFAS-1.0.RELEASE-jar-with-dependencies.jar`, and the *log4j.properties* file.
+The *models* directory contains all the models.
+The *dat* folder contains the DTD file *SPECForward.dtd*.
+The Jar file is the tool jar and can be used to analyze the models. *log4j.properties* file is required by the tool jar file for logging.

  ## Running the Analyses